nextapps-de/mikado/README.md

 var view = Mikado.new(template, { pool: true });
 ```

-This will switch Mikado into an "cross-shared-keyed" mode.
+This will switch Mikado into a "cross-shared-keyed" mode.

 <a name="shared-keyed"></a>